CUBRID Lock Manager

 DELETE IX X on each row

-LOAD DATA / bulk load BU X
+LOAD DATA / bulk load BU none — load workers skip row locks; class BU subsumes them

 CREATE / ALTER / DROP TABLE SCH-M — (DDL is class-level only)